LaxarJS/laxar/README.md

    + Fetch
    + Array.from

-These polyfills can simply be obtained by loading `dist/polyfills.js` through a script tag.
+Polyfills for these features can be obtained by simply loading `dist/polyfills.js` through a script tag.

 ### Hacking LaxarJS itself

-Instead of using a compiled library within a project, you can also clone this repository:
+Instead of using the compiled library within a project, you can also clone this repository:

 ```sh
 git clone https://github.com/LaxarJS/laxar.git